How Citizenship-Based Taxation Affects U.S. Taxes for Americans

 Strategies for Managing U.S. Tax Obligations Abroad

-Investment strategies are essential for minimizing tax liability.
 In some cases, U.S. expats can benefit from tax-efficient accounts such as certain retirement plans that receive favorable treatment in both the U.S. and their country of residence.
 In others, certain accounts may prove to be highly tax inefficient, warranting an urgent consultation with a cross-border financial planner.

-Indeed, investing in a cross-border financial advisor can help you avoid falling into common financial planning pitfalls.
+Investing in a cross-border financial advisor can help you avoid falling into common financial planning pitfalls.
 For example, high-earning expats often need to be mindful of the Net Investment Income Tax (NIIT), which imposes a 3.8% tax on investment income at a certain investment income threshold.

 By aligning investments with U.S. tax laws and utilizing professional advice, expatriates can effectively reduce their overall tax burden while safeguarding their financial future.